How to Dehydrate Tomato Sauce – Dehydrating Tomato Sauce for Camping and Emergency Preparedness, A Step-by-Step Guide

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.

 All you need to dehydrate tomato sauce is a good quality food dehydrator.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Today, we are using quality name-brand store-bought products without a bunch of added crap ingredients.
 So, there isn’t much preparation work involved here other than prepping our kitchen gear.
 So it’s mise en place, a French term for having all your gear and ingredients measured, cut, peeled, sliced, grated, easily available, and within reach.